 As a boy growing up in South Australia, I read the family copy of Tommy Wisdom’s Wings over Olympus more than once.
 My late father Cyril “Nobby” Clark was a Sergeant Observer of 211 Squadron from September 1940 to January 1942, in the period that Wisdom was writing about.

 How it came to be

 Looking in later years for books about the Squadron’s efforts in the Middle East and Greece, it was about the time of his 75th birthday before a good copy of Wisdom’s book turned up.
-Some time later still, I came across Air War For Yugoslavia, Greece and Crete by Shores, Cull & Malizia, which I promptly lent him.
+Some time later still, I came across Air War For Yugoslavia, Greece and Crete by Shores, Cull & Malizia, which I soon lent him.

 The notes and recollections this prompted were written for me by my father in 1996 and 1997, from memory, from his Observer’s Flying Log Book, and from his own annotated copy of Wings Over Olympus.
 It was clear to me that his long-hand foolscap notes ought to be preserved in some way, leading eventually to our little self-published book 211 Squadron RAF, Greece, 1940—1941: An Observer’s Notes and Recollections in 1998.

 Sound State schooling and a thirty-odd year career in the Australian public service had given me some grasp of basic research and writing.
 When it seemed that the 60th anniversary of the fatal 211 Squadron operation of Easter Sunday, 13 April 1941, might pass unmarked (except in the memory of those who remained), I set about taking all the material I then had to hand, to turn it into a website good enough for public viewing.
 By 15 April, Easter Sunday 2001, all was ready.
 This website was launched that night.